Problématique: Promotion

-Reception
+Critical reception

 In a positive review, Robin Murray from Clash classified Problématique as "ridiculously entertaining" and a "perfect kiss off to [our] collective summer", praising most of the songs, while being more critical of some others, such as "Treat Me Like a Ho".
 Writing for DIY, Otis Robinson called the album a "course-correction" for Petras and stated that her "clubby hooks remain ecstatic", but thought the project felt "chained to its history without a proper roll-out".

 Following the initial scrapping of the album, Harry Brocklehurst of The Tab wrote, "Problematique getting shelved is a horrific loss to the pop universe, and I will never forgive Kim's label for doing this era the injustice that it has.
 I hope one day the record surfaces on streaming.
 'Future Starts Now' should be taught in lead single class at music school til the end of time."